joyjding/spot/README.md

 In brief, a file is read in and broken up into tokens by the PLY lexer and mapped 1:1 to Python class objects.
 The parser checks if a token object possesses a statement method.
 If the token has a statement method, it is parsed as a statement; otherwise, it is parsed as an expression using Pratt-style expression parsing.
 Parsing generates an abstract-syntax tree, which can then either be interpreted in Python using the eval() method on each token, or written into a .asm file using the codegen() method on each token.

+### Lexing

+Lexing is the process of converting an input stringinto a stream of significant tokens based on the grammar of a language.
+I used the [PLY](http://www.dabeaz.com/ply/) library to lex my tokens, such that an input string is broken into LexTokens, with the structure (tok.type, tok.value, tok.line, and tok.lexpos).

+So, given the string:

+	Screensay: "Hello World.".

+PLY generates:

+	[LexToken(SCREENSAY,'Screensay',1,0), LexToken(COLON,':',1,9), LexToken(STRING,'"hello world."',1,11), LexToken(PERIOD,'.',1,25)]

+Then, I took the LexTokens, and mapped them 1:1 to Python class objects.
+This generates:

+	[ScreensayTok, ColonTok, StringTok, PeriodTok, EndTok]

+### Pratt Parser

+Although code generation is well-documented, both examples that I drew on for coding my parser were non-intuitive and difficult to understand.
+So here, I will attempt to describe Pratt, for anyone else writing a Pratt-style recursive descent parser.

+--in progress--